 Secondly, a personalized code is more approachable for the new user.
 When you see a referral code that has been personalized to your friend or family member you are more likely to associate it with the person (who you are familiar with) than the brand (which you are a stranger to).
 This association effect removes resistance from the registration process by borrowing familiarity from the person and using it to combat the discomfort that usually accompanies trying new things.
 Mechanically it is also much easier to correctly type in a conversational code like “RideWithDemi” over a generic scramble like “S9e@4rR45”.

 Uber’s Referral Program is a Roadmap for Growth

 Uber’s referral program is a great example of how to use referrals to drive growth in a hyper-competitive market.
 Creating a value proposition that is appealing to riders and compelling for drivers has allowed Uber to beat out taxis and other traditional competitors as well as newer rivals like Lyft.
 Allowing these users to personalize their referral codes has helped to fuel the viral growth that has made Uber the billion dollar venture it is today.
-So whether you’re driving across town or driving growth for your business, you might have a lesson to learn from Uber.
+So whether you’re driving across town or driving growth for your small business, you might have a lesson to learn from Uber.